DR. AMY FARRELL

 Indigenous Research

-• Indigenous research methodologies (Namely: Indigenous Storying Methodology)
+• Indigenous research methodologies (Namely: my innovative Indigenous Storying Methodology)

 • Indigenous epistemology, ways of knowing